proton-charge/positron-website/src/pages/about.md

 ---
 title: About Us
-subtitle: >-
-  We are engineers, consultants, curious learners and a happy tribe of digital nomads
+subtitle: 'We are engineers, consultants, curious learners and a tribe of digital nomads'
 image: images/about-us.png
 image_alt: Team members in a conference room
 template: page